mis1042/LGBTQIA-LICENSE/README.md

 # LGBTQIA-LICENSE
-We are committed to guaranteeing lgbtqia's rights and interests by means of license
+We are committed to guaranteeing LGBTQIA's rights and interests by means of license